bao-project/bao-docs/source/development/misra.rst

 instructions and checklists to aid reviewers.
-Ideally, the GEP should also prescribe measures on how to detect and deal with each :ref:`undecidable guidelines<misra_undecidable_false_positive>`. :ref:`Each repository<misra_artefacts>` must provide a GEP in a CSV format.
+Ideally, the GEP should also prescribe measures on how to detect and deal with each :ref:`undecidable guidelines<misra_undecidable_false_positive>`. :ref:`Each repository<misra_artifacts>` must provide a GEP in a CSV format.
 The base GEP is provided in the `CI repository <https://github.com/bao-project/bao-ci>`_.